 Livingston Douglas provided the new route information and additional photos found down the page.
 Updated December 2019

 Peak 5273 is a rugged Snake River Plain butte that is located east of Wedge Butte and ID-75.
 The butte is capped by cliffs and spires.
 USGS Shoshone Ice Cave

 Peak 5273 is accessed from ID-75 where the Picabo Desert Road (a BLM road) leaves the highway.
 This junction is exactly 7.0 miles south of the US-20/ID-75 junction.
-The BLM road goes over a cattle guard and runs east along the southern edge of the butte.
+The BLM road goes over a cattle guard and runs east along the south edge of the butte.
 This road receives occasional maintenance but will be very difficult to navigate when wet.
 Follow the road east.
-Just before you reach a small butte on the south side of the road, a 4WD road runs north along the butte’s western slopes.
-When dry this road is suitable for high-clearance vehicles.
+Just before you reach a small butte on the south side of the road, a 4WD road runs north along the butte’s west slopes.
+When dry, this road is suitable for high-clearance vehicles.
 See the map below.

 West Face, Class 3 by Livingston Douglas

 Due to muddy conditions, I only made it 0.3 miles up the Picabo Desert Road and parked alongside the road.
 The elevation here is 4,805 feet.

-Hike E then NE along Picabo Desert Road, going L/ENE at an early, unsigned road junction.
-After this junction, the road bends L/NE and follows a dry gully that separates Wedge Butte from Peak 5273.
-About a mile up this gully, you will have passed Point 4944 to the E. Leave the docile, flat gully to do a cross-country scramble across the easy, open desert scrub/grass on relatively flat ground.
-Aim straight E at the summit of Peak 5273.
+Hike east then northeast along Picabo Desert Road, going left/east-northeast at an early, unsigned road junction.
+After this junction, the road bends left/northeast and follows a dry gully that separates Wedge Butte from Peak 5273.
+About a mile up this gully, you will have passed Point 4944 to the east.
+Leave the docile, flat gully to do a cross-country scramble across the easy, open desert scrub/grass on relatively flat ground.
+Aim straight east at the summit of Peak 5273.